-Nature’s spa prowess with the healing benefits of clays and hot spring take the spotlight in Mudpack Festival at Mambukal Resort in Barangay Minoyan, Murcia, Negros Occidental June 23-24.
+Nature’s spa prowess with the healing benefits of clays and hot spring take the spotlight in Mudpack Festival at Mambukal Resort in Barangay Minoyan, Murcia, Negros Occidental in June.

 Mudpack is a popular facial beauty regimen that is allowed to dry on skin before being removed.